Pandemic Drove Digital Check In Adoption

 Since the health screening data is saved only on the employee’s phone, the answers to the questions are protected.
 Yet, the employer can still securely conduct private contact tracing without having access to the employee’s personal health information or any other data on the employee’s smartphone.
 Making contact tracing part of a business contract is key to making it work.
 This is more effective than a voluntary participation approach.

-Additional Benefits of Digital Sign-In Records
+Additional Benefits of Digital Check-In Data

 The construction management software evolved because of the pandemic.
 Yet the benefits show that digital sign-in will be how construction companies do business moving forward.
 Some of the additional benefits include: